surifirstpin/Acubi_Tech_Doc/Model_TD.md

 <center><h1>Model</h1></center>

 A model is a customized gateway into the database for accessing data as per business logic.
-AcuBi provides an IDE, which allows mappings between views (database tables) and apply several filters on the data as per business requi rement.
+AcuBi provides an IDE, which allows mappings between views (database tables) and apply several filters on the data as per business requirement.
 It is designed in such a way that it provides a spontaneous data analysis to specific business users.

 **A Model can be defined in 3 steps :**